VerdeMsk/Razer-Hydra-SteamVR-driver-2025/README.md

 - While pressing button 3, on the right Razer Hydra controller, the keyboard button is also pressed (the button is configurable).
 Crouch settings can be found in the configuration file "default.vrsettings".

 - Supports pressing the keyboard button, on button 4, of the left controller.
 By default, this is the `V` button, you can change it in the "default.vrsettings" configuration file, the `CustomPressKey` parameter, the code for the desired button can be found [here](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md#codes).
-For the Index controller, you need to enable it in the configuration file by changing the value of `false` to `true`, the `IndexCustomKey` parameter and it will replace pressing the right controller touchpad.
+You can turn it on in the configuration file by changing the value of `false` to `true`, the `EnableCustomKey` parameter and it will replace pressing the controller touchpad.

 - You can also edit the controller layout in the "SteamVR Bindings UI" by opening the SteamVR settings, selecting "Advance Settings" -> "Show" and going to the controllers item.